Launching Readers Workshop is more than just guiding students through organization lessons.

-As a mentor teacher, reading coach and literacy consultant, I’ve heard it all…
+As a mentor teacher, reading coach and literacy consultant, I've learned over the years teachers are not shy to share their thoughts!
+I’ve heard it all…

 these students can’t do that